 Grizzly bears, too, need Room to Roam©.
 Like other wild animals, grizzlies don’t adhere to human boundaries, and our parks and other public lands are too small to sustain healthy populations.
 But when grizzlies venture outside of protected areas, they are prone to hunting, vehicle collisions, and conflicts with people.

 Even small insects like North American monarch butterflies need wildlife corridors to migrate some 3,000 miles from summer habitats east of the Rockies to winter refuges in Mexico and California.
-Full migrations require 3 or 4 generations of butterflies, which must find safe places along the flyway to rest and reproduce.
+Full migrations require three or four generations of butterflies, which must find safe places along the flyway to rest and reproduce.

 Each of our America’s myriad wildlife species has unique and pressing reasons for needing wildlife corridors, but one bold piece of legislation will benefit them all: the Wildlife Corridors Conservation Act!